 How long does egg nog last?
 That depends.
 How long does alcohol last?
 In general, egg nog lasts only as long as the quickest expiring ingredient with which it is mixed.

 What are our shelf life resources?

-Our content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of egg nog.
+In determining how long Egg Nog lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Egg Nog.

 *An important note about expiration dates...